Ryan Frederick: Shooting

-On the night of January 17, 2008, Frederick awoke to his dogs barking at an individual breaking into the front door of his Chesapeake, Virginia house; however, the intruder was actually the police.
-After breaking through the lower part of the door, one officer(unknown to him at the time) crawled half way through the door to try and unlock the deadbolt.
-Upon seeing the plain clothes Detective, Frederick fired his pistol one time at the person coming through the bottom of the front door, with the bullet striking Detective Jarrod Shivers in the shoulder and passing through it and into a major artery and killing him.
+On the night of January 17, 2008, Frederick awoke to his dogs barking at an individual breaking into the front door of his Chesapeake, Virginia house.
+Unbeknowst to Frederick, the intruder was actually a plainclothes police officer.
+The officer, after breaking through the lower part of the door, crawled halfway through the door to try to unlock the deadbolt.
+Upon seeing the intruder, Frederick fired his pistol once.
+The bullet struck Detective Jarrod Shivers in the shoulder and ruptured a major artery, killing him.